jborgers/PMD-jPinpoint-rules/docs/JavaCodePerformance.md

 **Problem:** XPath is reported to have bad performance, see [stack overflow](http://stackoverflow.com/questions/6340802/java-xpath-apache-jaxp-implementation-performance) and [XalanJ Jira issue](https://issues.apache.org/jira/browse/XALANJ-2540).
 **Solution:**
 1\.
 Avoid the use of XPath.
 2\.
-If avoiding XPath turns out to be very difficult, check if the reference applies to the application situation concerning implementation / versions and if so, consider to adopt the presented solution and benchmark before and after the fix.
-That solution being: use JVM option:
+If avoiding XPath turns out to be very difficult, check if the reference above applies and if so, use JVM option:

 ```
 -Dcom.sun.org.apache.xml.internal.dtm.DTMManager=com.sun.org.apache.xml.internal.dtm.ref.DTMManagerDefault